electron-userland/spectron/README.md

 In rough priority order:

 - Doesn't seem to close down cleanly
+- The BrowserWindow function names are currently hardcoded in a big old array, because I couldn't find a way to get more than one (!) via Object.keys and a larger subset with Object.getPrototypeOf.
+Can mitigate somewhat by using getPrototypeOf and adding the missing names from the hardcoded list.
+Object.keys works fine for webContents, strangely.
-- Passing args and cwd through was removed, probably should find a way to put it back
+- Passing args and cwd through was removed, probably should attempt to put it back
+- Need to test each of the usecases in the original readme and update the examples
 - Multi-window test fails on CI
 - Breaks with new WebDriverIO (v7)
 - Could do with unit tests, better build process and...rewriting completely in TS.